dhh1128/codecraft.co/the-8th-characteristic.md

 It *is* fun to work on the front side of the curve.
 No doubt about it.
 We became engineers because we liked building something new and wonderful.
 I wish business people would let go of the misconception that once a feature has been built, it is "done"--and that it will continue to make them money in perpetuity.
 The truth is, features have carrying costs, and the health of a codebase requires steady maintenance and periodic upgrades.

 ---

-Farewell to Google Reader | Codecraft (2013-03-14 17:18:50)

-[...] this is a great illustration of the phenomenon of software death that I wrote about a few months [...]

----

-Why Your Software Should Cry | Codecraft (2013-05-06 11:50:37)

-[...] to stimuli is one of the 8 characteristics of life.
-That means that living things are aware, in some sense, of their relationship to the larger [...]

----

-On pains and brains | Codecraft (2016-01-01 14:30:16)

-[…] or identified success criteria for install+configure phases of the system, or surfaced symptoms of system obsolescence and death that its owners should […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:33)

-[…] doing the hard, unrewarding detail work to guarantee that their needs are addressed throughout the full lifecycle of what you build is usually way more important than inventing a new and mind-bending algorithm.
-Addressing the need […]

----